tmbasic-lang/tmbasic/doc/maintainer-instructions.md

 ## Update Linux sysroots

-We keep prebuilt sysroots in the `tmbasic` bucket.
+We keep prebuilt sysroots in the `tmbasic` S3 bucket.
 These instructions will build new images, capturing updates in the base Alpine files.

 1. Start the following machines.
 Prepare them for building using the instructions in the [Building from Source](https://github.com/electroly/tmbasic/blob/master/doc/building-from-source.md) document.
-Make sure they have AWSCLI installed and configured with access to write to the `tmbasic` S3 bucket.
+Make sure they have AWSCLI installed and are configured with access to write to the `tmbasic` S3 bucket.

     - **Small Linux x64 machine** &mdash; Ubuntu Linux 20.04 &mdash; x64
         - Specs: 1 vCPU + 1GB RAM + 10GB disk